scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 are encapsulated in :code:`concurrent.futures.Future` objects, allowing asynchronous execution.
 The user can use :code:`Future` methods such as :code:`done()` and :code:`result()` to test for success or view the results.
-This also allows them to attach callbacks to the results using the :code:`add_done_callback()` method.
+This also allows attaching callbacks to the results using the :code:`add_done_callback()` method.
 For example a user may want to perform a local reduction on results generated on AWS Batch.